0xhokusai/hokusai-get-started/README.md

 ```

 ### 1. Obtain your API key
 Submit your request for an API key [here](https://hokusai.app/pre-register).
-You will receive the key consisting of `HOKUSAI_API_KEY` and `HOKUSAI_CONTRACT_ID`.
+You will receive the key, consisting of `HOKUSAI_API_KEY` and `HOKUSAI_CONTRACT_ID`.
 Currently, it takes for 2-3 business days to issue the API Key.

 ### 2. Create your wallet
 To mint an NFT, you must have your wallet addrress.